 So fighting is not dangerous, if you are prepared to fight, like Peter Sobotta.

-And playing football against a German Bundesliga Team also doesn’t mean that you gonna loose with double digit goals, if you are prepared to play a team on that level, like Bayern München.
+And playing football against a German Bundesliga team also doesn't mean that you're gonna loose with double digit goals, if you are prepared to play a team on that level, like Bayern Munich.

 So what does that mean for Crossfit?